thisisgith/cx-portal-arch-insights/CONTRIBUTING.md

 - http://karma-runner.github.io/3.0/dev/git-commit-msg.html

 #### Length
-The commit title must not exceed 80 characters.
+The commit title and body lines must not exceed 80 characters.

 #### Grammar
 Please use proper grammer, including correct spelling and capitalization.
-The imperative mood must be used throughout the commit description, e.g. "Add the README" instead of "Adds the README".
-A good test for this is to complete the sentence: "Applying this commit will...".
+The past tense should be used with your message title.
+"Added error logs for server...".
+This way when looking through the git history it will read like a history.
+If in the commit body you have to use an unrecognized word or file name please use \`backticks\` to avoid the spell checker flagging that word.

 #### Format